HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 To proceed any further, one must know the functional form of :math:`\Es(E'\to E)`.
 We are assuming that there is only elastic scattering.
 We will also use the assumption that all target nuclei are at rest.
-This is a good approximation at the higher energies of the resolved resonance region, but is dubious at best at lower energies (near 1-20 eV in particular).
+This is a good approximation at the higher energies of the resolved resonance region (though it can be dubious at lower energies, near 1-20 eV in particular).
 If our target nuclei are at rest, then we can use the asymptotic scattering kernel for nuclei :math:`i`, which has the following form: